fabbbrizio/materiaterza/about.md

 <i>From this point onward the new members will enrich the project with their skills, personal approaches and professional background. </i>

-<i> The collective is opened to collaborations and ideas exchange </i>
+<i> The collective is open to collaborations and exchange of ideas. </i>

 <br>
 ![Alt text](/images/about2.jpg)
 <br>